An7ar35/blogator/README.md

 > Flag to enable the creation of an extra index that groups posts by authors

-    summary-length = 200;   //TODO

-> Number of characters for the summaries (taken from the first `<p class=summary></p>` inside the source posts).
-Set to `0` to disable completely.
-Note that there is a substantial performance hit correlated with the number of posts to process.

 #### Page navigation

     page-nav-separator = " / ";